 There are three components of ABM:

-- Identification – identify potential clients that fit your buyer persona.
+- Identification – Identify potential clients that fit your buyer persona.

-- Research – find out about their goals, pain points, and competitors
+- Research – Find out about their goals, pain points, and competitors

-- Marketing – create targeted campaigns specific to their needs
+- Marketing – Create targeted campaigns specific to their needs

 The benefits of ABM are a streamlined sales cycle and consistent customer experience.
 ABM does take a lot of time.
-The identification and research phases can take days.
+The identification and research phases can take weeks.
 Save time with marketing automation to scale your outreach and lead acquisition.

 12. Sponsor Industry Relevant Webinars